 Our strategy depends upon the formation and sustainability of multiple collaborative arrangements and license agreements with third parties now and in the future.
 We rely on these arrangements for not only financial resources, but also for expertise we need now and in the future relating to clinical trials, manufacturing, sales and marketing, and for licenses to technology rights.
-To date, we have entered into several such arrangements with corporate collaborators; however, we do not know if these collaborations or additional third parties with which we may collaborate, if any, will dedicate sufficient resources or if any development or commercialization efforts by third parties will be successful.
+To date, we have entered into several such arrangements with corporate collaborators; however, we do not know if these collaborations or additional collaborations with third parties, if any, will dedicate sufficient resources or if any development or commercialization efforts by third parties will be successful.
 In addition, our corporate collaborators may delay clinical trials, provide insufficient funding for a clinical trial program, stop a clinical trial or abandon a drug candidate or development program.
 Should a collaborative partner fail to develop or commercialize a compound or product to which it has rights from us for any reason, including corporate restructuring, such failure might delay our ongoing research and development efforts, because we might not receive any future payments, and we would not receive any royalties associated with such compound or product.
-For example, our partner, AZ, recently decided that it would not proceed with regulatory fillings and would return the rights to fostamatinib to us.
-As a result, the agreement with AZ is no longer a potential source of funds to us.
-We plan to commence a Phase 3 clinical study of fostamatinib in ITP on our own, which would likely accelerate our need for additional capital.
+For example, our partner, AZ, decided that it would not proceed with regulatory filings and would return the rights to fostamatinib to us.
+As a result, the agreement with AZ was no longer a potential source of funds to us.
+We plan to commence a Phase 3 clinical program to study fostamatinib in ITP in the second quarter of 2014 on our own.
 We may seek another collaborator or licensee in the future for clinical development and commercialization of fostamatinib, as well as our other clinical programs, which we may not be able to obtain on commercially reasonable terms or at all.
 If we are unable to form new collaborations or enter into new license agreements, our research and development efforts could be delayed.
-In addition,
+In addition, the continuation of some of our partnered drug discovery and development programs may be dependent on the periodic renewal of our corporate collaborations.